 Tommy Poole is Director of Jazz Studies and Assistant Professor of Music at Oklahoma State University in Stillwater, OK.
 He is an active saxophonist and woodwind doubler in a variety of genres.
 He has recorded as saxophonist on numerous commercially available CDs ranging in style from classical, to jazz, to pop.
 He has performed professionally with Rosemary Clooney, Ramsey Lewis, Johnny Mathis, Arturo Sandoval, The Woody Herman Orchestra, Andy Montanez, Glenn Monroig, Diane Schuur, Jack Jones, Joe Williams, Mercer Ellington, Marilyn McCoo, and Dianne Reeves among many others.

-Poole has presented recitals, workshops or served as guest artist, guest conductor, all-state clinician and/or adjudicator at Cal State Long Beach, Cal State LA, Eastfield College, Pittsburg State University, Slipper Rock University, Augustana University, Northeastern State University, Los Angeles City College, The University of Texas at San Antonio, The University of Arkansas (Fayetteville), and The University of Illinois (Urbana).
-He has served in similar fashion for countless regional and national conferences and jazz festivals.
+Poole has presented recitals, workshops or served as guest artist, guest conductor, all-state clinician and/or adjudicator at Cal State Long Beach, Cal State LA, Eastfield College, Pittsburg State University, Slippery Rock University, Augustana University, Northeastern State University, Los Angeles City College, The University of Texas at San Antonio, The University of Arkansas (Fayetteville), and The University of Illinois (Urbana).
+He has served in similar fashion for countless national and international conferences and jazz festivals including the Jazz Education Network Annual Conference, the North American Saxophone Alliance Biennial Conference, and the Caribbean Sea Jazz Festival.
 His research on metric modulations in jazz has been published in Jazz Inside Magazine.
-He was named the 2010 Oklahoma Collegiate Jazz Educator of the Year by the Oklahoma Jazz Educators Association (OKJE) and served as President of OKJE for 2015-2017.
-He is a member of the Jazz Education Network, College Music Society, and Oklahoma Jazz Educators Association.
+He served as President of OKJE for 2015-2017 and is a member of the Jazz Education Network, North American Saxophone Alliance, College Music Society, and Oklahoma Jazz Educators Association.

 He received his B.M. and D.M.A. from The University of Texas at Austin and his M.M. from The University of Miami.